10 Free Places to Play in Richmond

 - Visit Thistlethwaite Falls in Richmond, Indiana

 There are twelve stops along the Wayne County Chocolate Trail.
 Participating businesses offer Chocolate Trail visitors a free Chocolate-inspired sample.
 These samples include candies, candles, tea, ice cream, milk, doughnuts, and wine.
-And ultimate chocolate experience!
+And the ultimate chocolate experience!
 This is a delicious outing for anyone!
-The trail covers six different Wayne County towns and one passport is available per person.
-Passports can be picked up at the Richmond-Wayne County Visitors Center (vestibule is open 24/7).
+The trail covers six different Wayne County towns, and one passport is available per person.
+Passports can be picked up at the Richmond-Wayne County Visitors Center (the vestibule is open 24/7).

 The Wayne County Antique Alley Trails are HUGE and were named in the Top 10 “Choice Antiquing Destinations” by Midwest Living.
 With over 1,200 antique dealers, it’s an antiquer’s paradise.
-Open all year, the Antique Alley Trails will take you along the Old National Highway and through Cambridge City (the antique alley hub) to malls, dealers, and shops.
+The Antique Alley Trails will take you all year along the Old National Highway and through Cambridge City (the antique alley hub) to malls, dealers, and shops.
 I’ve picked up quite a few deals along these trails, including porch decor and vintage goods.

 In collaboration with the Starr Piano Company Festival, six Wayne County artists were invited to compete in a painted piano contest.
 As a result, six painted pianos (that are used now used as public benches and displays) were created and placed throughout Wayne County.
 You can use your cell phone to scan the QC code on each piano to find out more information!

-The Wayne County Veterans Memorial Park is a beautiful, well-kept park off of the Whitewater Gorge walking/biking trail.
+The Wayne County Veterans Memorial Park is a beautiful, well-kept park off the Whitewater Gorge walking/biking trail.
 The park honors veterans of Wayne County.
-It started with a Vietnam memorial monument and now features memorials for every major war that Wayne County veterans have served in.
-Commemorative bricks honor veterans and those who worked on the park, a Huey helicopter can be seen from afar, and two World War II tanks, an M60 tank, and two naval guns are placed near the entrance.
+It started with a Vietnam memorial monument and now features memorials for every major war in which Wayne County veterans have served.
+Commemorative bricks honor veterans and those who worked in the park, a Huey helicopter can be seen from afar, and two World War II tanks, an M60 tank, and two naval guns are placed near the entrance.

 Every January, Richmond comes alive with ice sculptures and winter activities.
 For one weekend, downtown Richmond and the historic Depot District are filled with dozens of ice sculptures and several days of winter fun.
-Activities include things such as drive-in movies, a scavenger hunt, coloring contests, and more.
+Activities include drive-in movies, a scavenger hunt, coloring contests, and more.
 Check out the schedule here for a list of events during the Meltdown, such as:

-Hayes Arboretum contains 466-acres of woods, trails, wetlands, and even an Indian Mound.
+Hayes Arboretum contains 466 acres of woods, trails, wetlands, and even an Indian Mound.
 It’s great for families, joggers, mountain bikers, and anyone who loves nature.
-There is a Nature Center, that once used to be an 1833 dairy barn, and a museum.
-There are 16-miles of trails and even a hiking club you can join if you don’t want to hike alone.
+There is a Nature Center that once used to be an 1833 dairy barn and a museum.
+There are 16 miles of trails, and if you don’t want to hike alone there is a and even a hiking club you can join.

 If you are into the unusual, local tales of the 185-foot Whitewater River Swinging Pedestrian Bridge might entice you.
-The bridge itself is not scary to cross, it’s not too high above the Whitewater River and even a wimp like myself was able to cross it.
-However, there are some stories of paranormal activity like deaths that happened under the bridge and eerie sightings, if you are into that kind of thing.
-Personally, I’m all about the view it offers of the Weir Dam, the fun of crossing it, and the Veteran’s Memorial Park on the other side.
+The bridge itself is not scary to cross, it’s not too high above the Whitewater River, and even a wimp like myself was able to cross it.
+However, there are some stories of paranormal activity, like deaths under the bridge and eerie sightings, if you are into that kind of thing.
+I’m all about the view it offers of the Weir Dam, the fun of crossing it, and the Veteran’s Memorial Park on the other side.

 Check out our YouTube video!